SACRED HEARTH FRICTION FIRE

 Look after the baby fire!
 Feed it!

-I've used the tip of a knife to carefully pickup the ember and place it onto the tinder bundle, which I have next to the board, but this can be precarious.
-I've also used the knife to loosen the ember from the board and put a thin piece of wood over the top and tipped the board over, and then added it to the bundle.
-A safer option is to place the bundle (with ember extender) upside down ontop of the ember and then rotate the whole thing over so the bundle is now underneath and the board ontop so when I remove the board the ember is now in the bundle!
+The ember can stick to the board so gently prise /loosen the ember from the board first.
+I place the bundle (with ember extender) upside down ontop of the ember and then rotate the whole thing over so the bundle is now underneath and the board ontop so when I remove the board the ember is now in the bundle!
 You just don't want to lose that ember after all that effort!

 Welcoming the Ancestral Fire!

-Like with all other methods, once I have added the ember to the bundle, I then breathe life into the ember, and breathe it into fire!!
+Like with all other methods, once I have added the ember to the bundle, I then breathe life into the ember, and breathe it into flame!!

 Blessings on the ancestral fire!